 \begin{itemize} \item The external rhythms (Ext) are to be identified with physical time (typically measured by a clock) determined universally --- their temporal features does not depend of the biological system we consider.
 Key examples include circadian, circannual or tidal cycles.
 The effects or the relevancy of these cycles depend of course on the organism that we consider (with possible sexual dimorphism).
 For example, diurnal and nocturnal animals are in phase opposition, whereas tides are mainly relevant for marine organisms, and especially in the foreshore.
 Whatever organism we consider, the period and the phase of these rhythms are the same as they are dependent on external physical events.
 In order to be a little more precise, this rhythms are generally associated with a double process: the physical process, outside the living system (and which can be very precisely predicted) and its ``shadow'' inside the system which is kept synchronized by so-called ``Zeitgeber'' (light for circadian cycle for example).
-This distinction leads in particular to a specific inertia, encountered for example in the ``jet lags'' phenomenon.\\ Simple chemical oscillations inside an organism will fall in this category too, since their period is determined by physical principles, however their phase depends on a specific organism (a specific trajectory) since it is the organism which constructs this chemical system.\\ As a result, this kind of rhythms, and their subharmonics, can be considered in the usual physical way and represented by terms like $e^{i\omega t}$. \\
+This distinction leads in particular to a specific inertia, encountered for example in the ``jet lags'' phenomenon.

+Simple chemical oscillations inside an organism will fall in this category too, since their period is determined by physical principles, however their phase depends on a specific organism (a specific trajectory) since it is the organism which constructs this chemical system.

+As a result, this kind of rhythms, and their subharmonics, can be considered in the usual physical way and represented by terms like $e^{\imath\omega t}$.